• Skip to primary navigation

 • Tapioca flour

-Make sure to check the ingredients of the dark chocolate chips as well to ensure they are free of gluten.
+Make sure to check the ingredients of the dark chocolate chips as well to ensure they are gluten-free.

 Overhead view of a glass bowl containing ingredients for Healthy Dark Chocolate Brownies, with the chocolate chips being folded in.